 We can fill prism values up to 6 diopters combined for single-vision, and up to 5 diopters combined for progressives.

 If we are unable to fill your prescription, you can still purchase Lensfit frames.
-Call us at +971562693489, 10 a.m.–5 p.m.
-GST daily to purchase a pair of frames with demo lenses for 10% off.
+Call (+91-6281908433) from Monday to Saturday, 10 a.m.-5 p.m.
+IST. to purchase a pair of frames with demo lenses for 10% off.
 Just take them to your doctor to have your prescription lenses filled!